inoxlang/inox/README.md

 Secrets are special Inox values, they can only be created by defining an **environment variable** with a pattern like %secret-string or by storing a [project secret](./docs/project.md#project-secrets).
 - The content of the secret is **hidden** when printed or logged.
-- The serialization of any secret returns "secret(...)", hence the true value is never included in HTTP responses.
+- Secrets are not serializable so they cannot be included in HTTP responses.
 - A comparison involving a secret always returns **false**.

 ```